yihui-hu/yihui-work/src/pages/works/ZINEDEF.md

 ---

 [^1]: Portmanteau of zine and MINDEF (Ministry of Defence Singapore).
 [^2]: I previously made a small batch of 20 zines and sold it to friends for charity.
-I don't plan to make any more physical copies, but if you'd like a digital copy of ZINEDEF, please reach out to me via yyihui.hu (at) gmail (dot) com.
-I'd be more than happy to share a copy with you.
+I don't plan to make anymore physical copies, but if you'd like a digital copy of ZINEDEF, please reach out to me via yyihui.hu (at) gmail (dot) com.
+I'd be more than happy to share one with you.